 - In the Total Drama story, Legacy, Duncan offers to share his lunch with Heather, but she has to find her own beverage because all Duncan has is beer.
 For the sake of her 8-month fetus, Heather is unwilling to drink anything alcoholic.

-- In the Harry Potter fanfic Foolish by Tonksaholic, there is a potion called thead that "...mimics the effects of alcohol.
+- In the Harry Potter fanfic "Foolish" by Tonksaholic, there is a potion called thead that "...mimics the effects of alcohol.
 Normally, it's not dangerous, but it interacts violently with the hormones produced during pregnancy..."

 - Inverted in Robertson Davies' The Lyre Of Orpheus, where Maria drinks milk with rum in it while pregnant on the advice of her doctor (to help her sleep).
 The possibility of FAS is only brought up by a character who's treated as a crazy hippie by the narrative, and in fact the doctor seems more concerned that Maria might put on too much weight from drinking milk!
 (We now know that it is very important for pregnant women to consume plenty of calcium to help the foetus's skeleton develop.)
 While it's true that drinking in very small amounts is unlikely to harm a foetus, it's equally unlikely that a doctor would recommend it.

-- Used straight in Brave New World to explain how slaves were created: fetuses destined to be Gammas, Deltas, and Epsilons are regularly administered alcohol for the sole purpose of making them shorter, weaker, and less intelligent than Alphas and Betas.
+- Exploited in Brave New World to explain how slaves were created: fetuses destined to be Gammas, Deltas, and Epsilons are regularly administered alcohol for the sole purpose of making them shorter, weaker, and less intelligent than Alphas and Betas.
 A nasty rumour about the character Bernard Marx (an Alpha) claims that he is short because someone spilled alcohol in his gestation bottle, since pregnancy as we know it is nonexistent in the world of Huxley's novel and people are grown in artificial vats.
 And yes, alcohol introduced directly into the gestation environment is a poison.
 Ironically, Brave New World was written years before Fetal Alcohol Syndrome was widely understood.
 Huxley was even criticized for the idea that alcohol could harm a fetus.

 - Averted in Empire Of Ivory, book 4 of the Temeraire series, with Harcourt.
 The character still avoids drinking wine, claiming that it upsets her stomach.
 This skirts implausibility, as the novel is set during the Napoleonic Wars, a time period when drinking plain unboiled water (which was always contaminated with bacteria, including Listeria) was immensely more dangerous to mother and fetus than drinking wine could ever be.

 - Referenced in the 1632 series, by Eric Flint.
-A doctor who (along with a modern small American town) had been forcibly sent into the 1600s explained that. while drinking alcohol was a bad idea, the lack of sanitation made drinking potentially contaminated water a greater threat to the baby.
+A doctor who (along with a modern small American town) had been forcibly sent into the 1600s explained that while drinking alcohol was a bad idea, the lack of sanitation made drinking potentially contaminated water a greater threat to the baby.
 She suggested well-watered wine and boiled water when possible.

 - In Dan Savage's The Kid, an autobiographical novella telling the story of his and his partner's attempt to adopt a child, they were at first worried when they found out that the young woman who was going to give up her child for them to adopt had not known she was pregnant for the first several weeks and had a lifestyle that was heavy in drinking beer (as well as smoking and the occasional joint), though she'd stopped immediately upon finding out.
 He and his partner nearly work themselves into a frenzy researching the possibility that they could get a kid with fetal alcohol syndrome... until they notice how some FAS information websites list restlessness and moodiness in teenagers, among other perfectly normal behavior for children of all ages, as "symptoms"—and that some of them could easily apply to ADHD.
 They come to the conclusion that if the child does have FAS, they'll deal, but that the risk is probably less than advertised.

 - A Farewell to Arms had Catherine argue for drinking when she's pregnant, on the grounds that she's petite and alcohol will make the baby smaller, easing the birth.
 Since this was written in 1929 (and set in World War I) Values Dissonance/Science Marches On is no doubt in effect.
 (Though both Catherine and the baby suffer Death by Childbirth, so maybe Hemingway was ahead of his time?)

-- Used in The Number Of The Beast.
+- Used in The Number of the Beast.
 About two months into their pregnancies, Deety and Hilda wonder if a single drink would harm their fetuses (they've just had an I Need a Freaking Drink moment).
 The agreement is that they're probably safe.